nais/doc/docs/README.md

 To achieve this, we ensure that each team has their own space where they can experiment, develop and host the stuff they build.
 Here they have the full set of permissions, and are only limited by their own imagination.

-Details about the technology to logically group users, their access and permissions is described [here](basics/teams).
+You can also learn about our [user management and permissions](basics/teams).

 ## Access from laptop

 In the extended NAIS universe we also have a component called naisdevice.
 This is a cross plattform mechanism that provices access to NAIS services.
-The product adheres to the same principles as are decribed [here](https://honest.security) and takes aim at securing our operations without getting in our devs way.
+The product adheres to the [Honest.security principles](https://honest.security) and takes aim at securing our operations without getting in our devs way.

 ## Contact the NAIS team
 The team can be found on [Slack](https://nav-it.slack.com/messages/C5KUST8N6/).
-Also, follow us on Twitter [@nais\_io](https://twitter.com/nais_io)!
+Also, follow us on [Twitter @nais\_io](https://twitter.com/nais_io)!